stuartgmilton/stuartgmilton.github.io/docs/ansible/ansible.md

 protocol.
 Ansible scripts (commonly known as playbooks) are written in YAML and are easy to read.
 {: .fs-4 .fw-200 }

-## Introduction
-Chuck some text in here explaining what the repo is and who its designed for.
-AWS & Ansible

 {:toc}